 Now you can make that tiny animals or boats or cars for your kid's birthday cake!
 Use many colors!
 It's fun.
 (There are also AZO-free dyes on the market.)

 Your kid can help.
-In fact, he/she will love to.
-It's fun and close to working with playdough - only it tastes sweet 😉 I made a lot (and I mean a lot) of cake ornaments when I was a kid, helping my mom who used to make a loot of cakes (and again, I mean a lot).
-As I recall, I was modelling more gum paste than playdough in those years...
+In fact, they will love to.
+It's fun and close to working with playdough - only it's edible, and it tastes sweet!
+I made a lot (and I mean a lot) of diy cake decorations when I was a kid, helping my mom who used to make a loot of cakes (and again, I mean a lot).
+As I recall, I was modeling more gum paste than playdough in those years...

 I was working alone this year, but next year, oh, I'm so looking forward to this!
 I've even made up a name 'pre-birthday kids creative time' 😉